duckAsteroid/rat-xml/README.md

 The keys themselves are 9 bytes - 8 byte long and 1 byte for the "type" (A, E, #A, #E).

 This format is fast/easy to access and does not involve large amounts of key searching when performing node traversal (parent:child, child:parent).
 But it does come at some cost.
 The size of the file.
 We duplicate paths a lot in the rat XML and that takes up a large (the largest) portion of the file.
 However, we do not load this into memory - we use a random access file and fancy pointers to load data (see the CDB file spec) to access data.

+## About

+This project is built by CloudBees Jenkins.